kroma-network/kroma/specs/challenge.md

 Even though the output is challenged, validators still are able to submit output if the asserted output is thought to be valid.
 If the asserted output turns out to be invalid, all the proceeding outputs are deleted but the stakes on them remains untouched.
-This is because it's impossible to determine whether submitted outputs are invalid without challenge game.
+This is because it's impossible to determine whether submitted outputs are invalid without a challenge game.

-We'll show the example.
-Let's say `MINIMUM_STAKE` is 100.
+Here's an example: Suppose `MINIMUM_STAKE` is 100.

-1. At time `t`, alice, bob, and carol are registered as validators and they submitted outputs like followings.
+1. At time `t`, alice, bob, and carol are registered as validators and they submitted outputs like the following:

   | Name       | Output | Challenge | Stake | Lock                     |
   |------------|--------|-----------|-------|--------------------------|